BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 ![Nano screenshot](../images/3_nano_screenshot.png)

 <li> **vi**/**vim**: **vi** is arguably the most popular text editor among Linux users.
-It was designed to minimise hand movement, thus allowing very fast typing and editing.
-However, it has very steep learning curve and are usually not recommended to beginners.
+It was designed to minimise hand movements, thus allowing very fast typing and editing.
+However, it has very steep learning curve and are usually not recommended for beginners.
 To start **vi**, just enter `vi`.
 If you are using a recent Linux distribution, you may notice that it is actually running **vim**.

   **To quit:** type `:q`